Skip to main content

 View Projects

-To organize your projects, you can rename and delete your projects by right-clicking said project.
+To organize your projects, you can rename and delete your projects by right-clicking on a project.
 Additionally, by right-clicking in your Project Library, you can create folders to group projects together.

 You can also load a configuration from another project to the currently open project by right-clicking a project and selecting Load Project Settings to Current Project…